austin-jrh/xkcd-comic-reader/README.md

 The number of placeholder depends on the value of `numOfImagesDisplayed`.

 ## navigation.js
 This file contains code to bind the navigation buttons on the website.
 The code gathers the respective buttons and attaches the correct event through `addEventListener`.

+The navigation events relies on the `currentComicIndex`, `latestComicIndex`, and `numOfImagesDisplayed` which resides in `reader.js`.

 ### Functions to use:
 ### `showError(message)`